morrelli/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script is intended to show the absolute path name of the current working directory
+command about Displaying the contents list of your current directory